Megan Stammers: Schoolgirl due to fly home from France

-Megan had been reported missing by her family after she failed to turn up at Bishop Bell C of E School, in Eastbourne, on Friday 21 September.'So relieved'
+Megan had been reported missing by her family after she failed to turn up at Bishop Bell C of E School, in Eastbourne, on Friday 21 September.

 It later emerged she and Mr Forrest had caught a ferry from Dover to Calais, the day before.

 Following the news they had been found, Megan's stepfather Martin Stammers said: "Danielle and I are so relieved that Megan has been found safe and well.
 We just can't wait to be reunited with her.

 "Our family are overjoyed at the outcome.
 As you can imagine, it's been an absolute emotional rollercoaster."

 Mr Forrest is in custody in Bordeaux on a European arrest warrant, and "British police say the legal process could take several days before he is returned for formal questioning", said the BBC's Paris correspondent Christian Fraser.

 In a statement read to the media, Mr Forrest's parents, Jim and Julie Forrest, said they were relieved the pair had been found, and it had been "an ordeal for all the families concerned".

 Sussex Police say Megan is now being looked after in France by child protection team officers and British consular staff.